twitchtv/twitchtv.github.com/source/_posts/2012-07-04-rspec-tech-talk.markdown

  * more syntax, and understanding that syntax - i.e. everything being lazy will burn you once or twice
  * more DRY
  * easier on the eyes, when you become acccustomed to the format it is much easier to navigate
- * less state, you're less likely to be burned by a rouge before block which establishes an expectation of an object
+ * less state, you're less likely to be burned by a rogue before block which establishes an expectation of an object

 The expectation of our users that our site works all the time is a reasonable one, and the time investment in tests has already paid back